Justin Howell

-Justin Howell (born December 4, 1993) is a Canadian professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Justin Howell (born December 4, 1993) is a Canadian professional gridiron football defensive back for the Rhein Fire of the American Football League Europe (AFLE).
+He previously played for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played U Sports football for the Carleton Ravens.

 Amateur career

 Howell first began his interest in football in grade 10 while attending Bradford District High School.
 He then played for the Carleton Ravens from 2014 to 2017.